tollbros/isString/README.md

 5. Run the script via `node script.js`

 ## How do we publish changes?
-1. Login first via `npm login`
-2. Run `npm publish --access=public`
+1. Publishing has been automated by the Semantic Release Workflow

+## Semantic Release Workflow
+Basically, follow the commit message format below.
+Then when the commit is posted on the `main` branch semantic-release will do its thing and publish a new version on `merge to main` or a direct commit to `main`.
+* [Commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#type)
+* [How does it work?](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#type)

 ## Things to consider
 - You can publish code without commiting it.
 Not sure why you would but there are no guards to prevent you from doing so.
 - On github, the org is `tollbros`
 - On npm, the org is `tollbrothers`

-## Semantic Release Workflow
-Basically, follow the commit message format below.
-Then when the commit is posted on the `main` branch semantic-release will do its thing and publish a new version on `merge to main` or a direct commit to `main`.
-* [Commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#type)
-* [How does it work?](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#type)